 \subsection{Expectations for the 2026 occultation}

 As mentioned above, Haumea's equatorial major axis was not visible at the time of the 2017 occultation, making the possible deviation to the ellipsoid invisible.
-However, at the time of the predicted occultation of May 4, 2026, the rotational phase would be of $0.92$, meaning the equatorial major axis could be visible.
+However, at the time of the predicted occultation of May 4, 2026, the rotational phase would be $0.92$, i.e. $\sim 25^{\circ}$ from the brightness maximum \citep{ortiz26}, meaning the equatorial major axis could be visible.
 As a consequence, the projected shape could greatly deviate from an ellipse.
-Figure~\ref{fig:2026_occ} shows the predicted shape for configuration C, which corresponds to the case where the deviation between the hydrostatic model and the best-fit ellipsoid of \citet{ortiz17} is the most visible, and thus the most likely to be detected by stellar occultation.
+Fig.~\ref{fig:2026_occ} shows the predicted shape for configuration C, which corresponds to the case where the deviation between the hydrostatic model and the ellipsoids of \citet{ortiz17} and \citet{ddp19} is the most visible, and thus the most likely to be detected by stellar occultation.
 If Haumea is very close to the critical rotation, we then expect a pinched shape that would be visible at the ends of the equatorial major axis.
-Otherwise, we expect the shape to be closer to an ellipse and to the shape predicted by the best-fit model of \citet{ortiz17} for the 2017 occultation.
+Otherwise, we expect the shape to be closer to an ellipse.
 Thus, the most decisive parts to observe in order to distinguish between the models, and thus conclude on the hydrostaticity of Haumea, are the northern and southern limbs of the shadow.
 Should the pinched shape be observed with this stellar occultation, this would support the assumption that Haumea is close to a hydrostatic body at the critical rotation and thus would support the scenario of the creation of the haumean family by mass shedding proposed by \citet{ortiz12} and \citet{noviello22}.

 \begin{appendix}